statamic/docs/content/collections/docs/new-antlers-parser.md

 ### Control Flow

 Statamic provides a variety of control flow statements.
-These include `if`, `else`, `or`, and `unless` statements to run different branches of template code based on defined conditions.
+These include `if`, `else`, `or`, `unless`, and `switch` statements to run different branches of template code based on defined conditions.

 #### if